danmalcolm/TinyNH/README.txt

 Hitting F5!
 -----------

 After checking out your project, choose the web application "TinyNH.DemoStore.Admin" as your start-up project and hit F5 to run.
 Clicking Set up Database will take you to a screen where you can set up your local development database.

+If you wish to run the ProductImporter, make sure that you've set up your development database first by following the instructions above.